grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Cassandra!
 The second detonation: I need to know the results.
 Now."

-"Yes Captain Percy...
+"Yes, Captain Percy...
 I'm hearing a lot of popping and crackling.
 Hold on..."
 She scanned the sonar.
 The soundscape was a confusing mess: massive churning bubbles of air rising towards the surface, creaking and cracking metal, rushing water ...and distant screams of terror.
 "Captain Percy: I'm almost certain the _Grackle_ is finished.
-I'm hearing nothing but... but _damage_."
+I'm hearing nothing but...but _damage_."

 Percy grinned.
 "I can't believe Hemi and Shakes pulled that off!
 One chance in five indeed."
 She lit a cheroot.
 "Cassandra!
 Your top priority now is to find the _Gnat_ again."